cpmech/gosl/la/README.md

-        dirout -- directory for output. will be created fnkey  -- filename key (filename without extension). ".smat" will be added tol    -- tolerance to skip zero values
+        dirout -- directory for output. will be created fnkey  -- filename key (filename without extension). ".smat" will be added tol    -- tolerance to skip zero values oneBasedIndices -- if true, 1 is added to all indices (like MatrixMarket file format)

 type CCMatrixC struct {
 	// Has unexported fields.